Lamm9/employee-manager/README.md

 ## Installation

-After cloning this repo to your local machine, simply run `npm i` in the terminal, then `node index` to start.
+After cloning this repo to your local machine, simply run `npm i` in the terminal, log into MySQL, and seed the database by running `SOURCE db/schema.sql;` followed by `SOURCE db/seeds.sql;` then `node index` to start.

 ## Credits